Closure of non-priority commercial enterprises

 Broadening of the eligibility criteria for business support measures

 As of January 1, 2021, all businesses on this list of economic sectors covered by a closure order, including non-priority commercial enterprises, can benefit from the Assistance for Businesses in Regions on Maximum Alert section of the Concerted Temporary Action Program for Business and the Emergency Assistance Program for Small and Medium-Sized Businesses if they are situated in red, orange or yellow zones and comply with the eligibility criteria.

-To slow the spread of COVID-19, the following economic activities must cease in the regions and territories situated in Red zone (Maximum Alert):
+The following economic activities must cease in regions and territories situated in red (Maximum Alert) zones:

-- restaurants and food courts in shopping centres and food stores, except for deliveries, take-outs or drive-through orders;
+- restaurants and dining areas in shopping centres and food stores, except for delivery, takeout, or drive-through services;

 - bars and discotheques;

-- saunas and spas, except personal care provided therein;
+- saunas and spas, except for the personal care services that they provide;

-- libraries other than those in educational institutions, except lending desks;
+- libraries other than those operated by educational institutions, except for circulation desks;

 - youth hostels;